rackspace/runway/docs/source/developers/contributing.rst

 To be considered for approval, the PR must meet the following requirements.

-- Title must be a brief explanation of what was done in the PR (think commit message).
+- PR title must be a brief explanation of what was done in the PR (think commit message).
+- PR body must comply with the formatting and prompts provided in the template (automatically applied when creating a PR on GitHub).
+  At a minimum the following should be provided in the body of the PR:

   - A summary of was done.
   - Explain why this change is needed.
   - Detail the changes that were made (think CHANGELOG).
-- Screenshot if applicable.

 - Include tests for any new features or changes to existing features. (unit tests and integration tests depending on the nature of the change)
 - Documentation was updated for any new feature or changes to existing features.